neonwatty/drafts/meme-search-02-20-2025-updates.md

 updated 02-20-2025

-Major updates and quality of life improvements, image to text model additions,  UX upgrades made to the Pro version of the app including:
+Major updates and quality of life improvements, image to text model additions,  UX upgrades, and local build/test updates made to the Pro version of the app including:

 **Quality of life updates:**
 - 10x reduction in Docker image size for app / image-to-text services